cjdbarlow/bedside-notebook/anaesthesia/cthr/taa.md

 	With or without coronary re-implantation.
 	* Valve Replacement (Bentall Procedure)
 * Arch
 Most complex legion due to requirement for debranching and reimplantation of arch vessels.
-Cerebroprotectin performed with:
+Cerebroprotection performed with:
 	* Retrograde cerebral perfusion
 	* Hypothermic circulatory arrest
 * Descending